 The primary assumption of this course is that Christian Scripture witnesses to God who created the world, deeply cares for the world, is active in the world, and has a purpose for creation.
 In other words, the Bible witnesses to the God of missions.
-This course will examine Biblical theology (Who is God?), identify (Who are we?), and practice (What is God doing?
-What are we doing?) within a variety of contemporary cultures and contexts.
-Emphasis will be given to discerning missional identities, theologies and practices in the Biblical narrative, and God's activity in the world through the Spirit and in various cultural contexts.
-Same as MISS-3003.
+This course will explore a missional interpretation of scripture, or how to read scripture in light of the mission of God.
+It will also examine how the Biblical text bears witness to God's mission and how it calls and equips Christians and Christian communities to participate in God's mission.
+Same as MISS-3033.
 Normally offered fall semester of odd numbered years.